vmware-allspark/tanzu-servicemesh-samples/README.md

 Before the sample applications can be installed an run, the following must first be completed:

-- Have access to Tanzu Service Mesh
+- Have access to Tanzu Service Mesh (TSM)
 - Onboard a Kubernetes cluster (v1.16 or newer) onto TSM

 Instructions for onboarding a cluster onto TSM is [here](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/getting-started-guide/GUID-DE9746FD-8369-4B1E-922C-67CF4FB22D21.html)